fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     Account 3: Account # 12885969, type Checking, balance 2500, rate 0, customer ID 0014653178

     ```

+    The customer IDs and account numbers in your output will be different from the example output.
+Remember that they're sequential values based on a randomly generated initial value.

 ## Implement properties for the BankCustomer class